Love in Nepal

-Love in Nepal is a 2004 Indian Hindi romantic thriller film directed by Rajat Mukherjee which was released on 6 March 2004.
-Unlike Sonu Nigam in the male lead, who is otherwise a well known Bollywood playback singer, the film has Nepali film actress Jharana Bajracharya and Richa Ghimire from Nepal and Flora Saini in the female lead.
-This is Sonu Nigam's second film as the male lead.
+Love in Nepal is a 2004 Indian Hindi-language romantic thriller film directed by Rajat Mukherjee which was released on 5 March 2004.
+The film stars Sonu Nigam, Jharana Bajracharya, Richa Ghimire, and Flora Saini.

 Plot

 Abby (Sonu Nigam) is creative head of a private Ad Agency in Mumbai, which is on the growth curve when the owner of the ad agency decides to sell it to an American multinational with Maxi (Flora Saini) as the new VP in charge of the merged entity.
 Abby and George (Rajendranath Zutshi), who is the account executive in the agency, do not want the merger as they feel they don't need another agency for their growth.
 When Maxi comes on board, she doesn't like Abby's lack of punctuality and now wants him to work with her as per her directives.
 This sets the ball rolling with multiple tiffs laced with situational comedy, between the new VP and Abby.
 Maxi decides to shoot a campaign for a new and important customer in Pokhara where the tiff between her and Abby continues.
 As they are directing the shoot standing on a dingy on a fast moving river, the dingy cuts loose and both Abby and Maxi are swept away by the strong currents and somehow manage to swim ashore together and it is here they realize that they do like each other.

 An event takes place that suddenly morphs the movie from a lighthearted comedy into a thriller.
 One evening Tanya (Jharana Bajracharya), an attractive woman, and a native of Pokhara, who was a fellow traveler on the flight from Mumbai lands up with Abby that angers Maxi and she refuses to speak normally to Abby the next day.
 Abby, also a bit hurt and angry, lands up spending the night with Tanya after a drinking bout only to wake up the next day and see that she is lying murdered next to him.
 He runs away from the scene, quite certain that he will be blamed for killing her.
 He confesses the real fact to Maxi and his friend Sandy (Sweta Keswani).
 As the local police start to chase the leads, Abby confides in Bunty (Rajpal Yadav), the local Guide, and Maxi, and both disbelieve him.
 He also starts to get calls from a stranger demanding something.
 With police in hot chase, it is now up to him to find out who really killed Tanya, what was the motive for her death, and who wanted him at the scene of the crime.